Hurricane Ida, Europe floods made 2021 costly for disasters

 Insured losses in 2021 amounted to $120 billion, the second-highest after 2017, when hurricanes Harvey, Irma and Maria hit the Americas, according to Munich Re.

-More than a third of those insured losses last year were caused by Ida ($36 billion) and the floods in western Germany, Belgium and the Netherlands ($13 billion).
+More than a third of those insured losses last year were caused by Ida ($36 billion) and the July floods in Europe ($13 billion).

+Almost 10,000 died as a result of a natural disaster in 2021, comparable to the death toll in recent years, Munich Re said.

 The company warned that studies showed a link between global warming and natural disasters.